 SpawnParams.Instigator = Cast<APawn>(GetOwner());

 There are many ways to get access to Actors, usually you would have a pointer/reference to the specific Actor you are interested in.
-In the sample above, we can keep the pointer to the equippable actor via the NewItem variable and start manipulating the Actor instance through that.
+In the sample above, we can keep the pointer to some newly spawned actor via the NewActorInstance variable and can start manipulating the Actor instance through that.

 One especially useful function you may use when prototyping or getting to grips with the engine is UGameplayStatics::GetAllActorsOfClass() this lets you grab an array of all actors of the class you pass in (including the derived classes, if you were to pass in Actor as the class you basically get ALL things in the level… probably not what you are looking for) The function is often feared and avoided as it’s not a very efficient way of interacting with your environment, but sometimes it’s the only tool you got.